 Some states also regulate the labeling of pet foods at a state level using standards proposed by The Association of American Feed Control Officials (AAFCO), as a reference point.

 The AAFCO state officials outline specific labeling aspects of pet foods, but they have no authority in regulating pet food production.
 They work with the FDA and State Department of Agriculture (USDA) to establish nutritional requirements that pet food recipes must abide by.

 In the United States, pet foods do not have to be pre-approved before they go to market.
 The ingredients used in pet foods, however, are regulated by the FDA and must be safe for consumption and have a function as an ingredient.

-Staple ingredients used in dog food are generally considered to be safe and don’t require pre-approval before use.
+Staple ingredients used in American dog food are generally considered to be safe and don’t require pre-approval before use.
 That said, some additives (such as vitamins and minerals) must be pre-approved before use.
 Additionally, artificial or natural flavorings, colors, preservatives and processing aids must all have approval and be recognized as safe by the FDA before they can be used.